Yeregorix/java-keyring/README.md

 -------

 java-keyring is a small library which provides a Java API to store passwords and secrets.
-Currently, Mac OS X, Windows and Linux (GNOME) are supported.
+Currently, Mac OS X, Windows and Linux are supported.

 Storage
 -------